 Arrive at the bunkhouse in time to meet the group for dinner and introductions.

-This morning you will set off on a walk to the coast with a local Bluetits guide for an early morning swim at Durdle Door.
+This morning you will set off on a walk to the coast with a local Bluetits guide for an early morning swim.
 We will then walk to Lulworth Cove for another dip and lunch.
 After lunch, you will head to Mupe Bay for your third dip of the day!
 After a fun-filled day you will return to the centre for a BBQ dinner with your new friends.

 Meals: Breakfast, packed lunch, dinner

 Today we will head back to the shore at Dancing Ledge for another morning of wild swimming.
 There are no great distances to cover and no pressure – just take a dip and have some fun in the water.
-There is some free time this afternoon where you can join a local Bluetits swim if you wish or explore Swanage.
+There is some free time this afternoon where you can join a local Bluetits swim if you wish take part in the optional coasteering* session or explore Swanage.

 Meals: Breakfast, packed lunch, dinner

-*The coasteering and kayaking element of the weekend are optional and at an additional cost.
+*The coasteering element of the weekend is optional and at an additional cost.
 You will be taught techniques of how to scramble over the rocks, jump cliffs and explore caves under the guidance of local experts.

 Registration fee: £95